rurreac/slider/README.md

 #### Reverse Client Flags

-##### `-retry`:
+##### `--retry`:
-A Reverse Client configured with the `-retry` flag will try to reconnect to the server according to its `-keepalive` value.
-You will very likely want to tune `-keepalive` to either short reconnection intervals or expand them fitting your needs.
+A Reverse Client configured with the `--retry` flag will try to reconnect to the server according to its `--keepalive` value.
+You will very likely want to tune `--keepalive` to either short reconnection intervals or expand them fitting your needs.

-Enabling `-retry` will only have an effect if the Client was able to connect to the Server at least once, in other words, if the Client fails to connect to the Server on the first run it will terminate its execution as usual.
+Enabling `--retry` will only have an effect if the Client was able to connect to the Server at least once, in other words, if the Client fails to connect to the Server on the first run it will terminate its execution as usual.

-Combining Client `-retry` with Server `-auth` and maintaining different Certificate Jar Files, is a great way to work between different "Workspaces" where using one Certificate Jar or another will determine what Clients will automatically reconnect to your Server and create a Session.
+Combining Client `--retry` with Server `--auth` and maintaining different Certificate Jar Files, is a great way to work between different "Workspaces" where using one Certificate Jar or another will determine what Clients will automatically reconnect to your Server and create a Session.

-##### `-key`:
+##### `--key`:
 A Slider Key represents an Ed25519 private key base64 encoded.

-Keys will only be used against a Server with authentication enabled otherwise will be disregarded.
+Keys will only be used against a Server with authentication enabled, otherwise they will be disregarded.

 A Client would use a key generated by the Server and stored in its Certificate Jar, since a Client using any certificate in the Server Certificate Jar will be authorized to connect.

-`-key` offers a way to authenticate Clients on Servers with `-auth` enabled.
-If the Server was not configured with authentication, providing `-key` won't have any effect.
+`--key` offers a way to authenticate Clients on Servers with `--auth` enabled.
+If the Server was not configured with authentication, providing `--key` won't have any effect.

-##### `-dns`:
+##### `--dns`:
 Allows you to provide a custom DNS to resolve the Server address rather than using the default DNS servers.

+##### `--proto`:
+The same considerations as for the server apply.

+##### `--tls-cert`, `--tls-key`:
+Authenticate to a server using a specific certificate.
+This will be required if server uses `--listener-ca` for certificate validation.
+The provided certificate must have been generated using the same CA.

-##### `-proto`:
+##### `--listener-cert`, `--listener-key`, `--listener-ca`:
-Same considerations as for the server apply.
+The same considerations as for the server apply.

 ## Credits